artob/ar.to/2010/08/red-blood-white-snow.md

 Stalin's generals had promised him Finland as a gift by his upcoming 60th birthday in December, and they knew that their own continued personal well-being depended on keeping that promise.
-And so the mindless slaughter went on day after day, week after week, with one Soviet battallion after another wiped out.
+And so the mindless slaughter went on day after day, week after week, with one Soviet battalion after another wiped out.
 By the end of the month, over seven whole Soviet infantry divisions had obliterated themselves failing to decisively breach the Mannerheim Line.
 The line gave way sometimes, but always held strong in